bq/corbel-composr/README.md

 SERVICES_TIMEOUT
 SERVIES_RETRIES
 SERVICES_TIME
+KEYMETRICS (true) => Keymetrics active
+NRACTIVE => New relic active
+NRAPPNAME => New relic app name
+NRAPIKEY => New relic api key
 ```

 ## Phrases

-Phrases is one of the CompoSR strongest capabilities, they are JSON models that can define a dinamic endpoint.
+Phrases are one of the CompoSR strongest capabilities, they are JSON models that can define a dinamic endpoint.

 Each Phrase has an endpoint and the list of HTTP verbs it can handle (POST, PUT, GET, DELETE) with their code associated.